pip-webui/pip-webui-entry/doc/UsersGuide.md

 ## <a name="signin_page"></a> Signin page

-**Signin** form allows to authenticate user using login and password.
+**Signin** page allows to authenticate user using login and password.
 In the future we are going to add authentication with OAuth2 using popular providers like Google, Facebook or Twitter.

-It depends on **signin** operation in REST API.
+The form depends on **signin** operation in REST API.
 Todo: Add reference to pip-webui-rest to the protocol definition

 Navigation to the **Signin** page can be done using **signin** state or **#/signin** route.
 It takes an optional parameter to redirect after successful signin.